Skip to main content

 When responding, be transparent, be honest, and treat the person as you would like to be treated.
 At all times, remember that you are engaged in conversation, not a dictation.

-This page titled 17.6: Dealing with opportunities and threats is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Rob Stokes via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.6: Dealing with opportunities and threats is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Rob Stokes via source content that was edited to the style and standards of the LibreTexts platform.